dunkelfrosch/docker-atlassian-wb/README.md

 *check/visit the landing page of your workbench using your favorite browser ...*
 ![](https://dl.dropbox.com/s/zxn0atya6ux0yf3/scr_landing_page_001.png)

-**4**) Finalize your installation
+### 4. Finalize your installation
-Each atlassian product must be installed after your workbench initialization has finished.
+Each Atlassian product must be installed after your workbench initialization has finished.
 This could take time, so don't panic if your browser seems to hang in a loop (especially the db initialization take a lot of time here, that's why we've setup such a long response waiting time inside our nginx-proxy vhost configuration)

-#### 3.1.
+#### 4.1.
 Databases
-Please follow the links of each available atlassian product and finalize the installation of the chosen product.
+Please follow the links of each available Atlassian product and finalize the installation of the chosen product.
 Always select "production" installation at start and "external" database source on database configuration page.
 As database host please set the container-name of the corresponding MySql instance as the table shows below:

 | Application             | MySQL Host               | username                   | password            | database            | container path             |
 | :---------------------- |:------------------------ |:-------------------------- |:------------------- |:------------------- |:---------------------------|